Profile in use

 Check the profile folder name and location

-If your Mozilla application cannot find the profile folder it will typically report that the profile is in use or, in Firefox, Thunderbird, and SeaMonkey 2, that the application "is already running, but is not responding".
+If your Mozilla application cannot find the profile folder it will typically report that the profile is in use or, in Firefox, Thunderbird, and SeaMonkey 2, that the application "is already running, but is not responding" or that your "profile cannot be loaded.
+It may be missing or inaccessible".
 This can happen if you delete, rename or move the profile folder, if you run the application from removable media, or if the profile folder is stored on a network drive (bug 278860).

 If possible, you should restore the profile folder to its original name and location, so that your Mozilla application can find it.
 Alternately, you can edit the "profiles.ini" file to show the changed location (see below) .
 Another solution is use the Profile Manager to create a new profile that points to the new folder location, by using the "Choose Folder" option during the profile creation process.
 See Moving your profile folder for more information.

 Important: If you deleted your only profile folder, have no backup to restore and are now seeing the "already running" dialog box, delete or rename the profiles.ini file (or its parent Firefox, Thunderbird, or SeaMonkey folder) in the profile folder path.
 A new default profile will be created when you next start your Mozilla application.

 Firefox, Thunderbird, and SeaMonkey 2 look for the profile folder based on the information stored inside the profiles.ini file (see the linked article for details).
 You can use a text editor such as Notepad to open the "profiles.ini" file to see what information it contains.
 Here is an example:

 IsRelative=1 indicates a relative path in the expected profile location, as above.